XHZER-FM

 XHZER-FM is a radio station in Zacatecas, Zacatecas.
-Broadcasting on 96.5 FM from a tower on Cerro de la Virgen, XHZER is owned by Grupo Radiofónico ZER and is known as "La Líder Stereo ZER".
+Broadcasting on 96.5 FM from a tower on Cerro de la Virgen, XHZER is owned by Grupo Radiofónico Zer and is known as "La Líder Stereo ZER" with a regional mexican format.

 History

 XHZER received its concession and signed on June 22, 1990.

 Repeaters

 XHZER has two 500-watt repeaters in Fresnillo and Jerez de García Salinas.